python/cpython/Doc/library/asyncio-eventloop.rst

    a single argument which is list of strings, *subprocess_exec* takes multiple string arguments.

-   The *protocol_factory* must instantiate a subclass of the :class:`asyncio.SubprocessProtocol` class.
+   The *protocol_factory* must be a callable returning a subclass of the :class:`asyncio.SubprocessProtocol` class.

    Other parameters: